 The Bluffton University Research Center provides up to four grants ($3,000 plus up to $600 for expenses) for summer research activities that relate in some fashion to Bluffton's Anabaptist heritage e.g. peacemaking, conflict resolution, service, international understanding, Believer's Church topics and moral and ethical implications of peace perspectives across the disciplines.
 The research center program includes a special commitment to encourage the work of junior faculty.

-NOTE: For summer 2015, the Bluffton University Research Center will provide up to three grants ($2,000 plus up to $600 for expenses.)
+NOTE: For summer 2016, the Bluffton University Research Center will provide up to four grants ($3,000 plus up to $600 for expenses.)
 Please contact Jeff Gundy, BURC director, for further information.

 C. Henry Smith Peace Lectureship

 C. Henry Smith, the distinguished Mennonite historian, gave priority in his will to maintaining and strengthening the peace witness in Mennonite churches.
 The peace lectureship provides an opportunity for faculty members of Mennonite-related colleges, and Mennonites teaching at other colleges, to strengthen their resources for teaching peace.
 Because of C. Henry Smith's long association with Goshen College and Bluffton University and his special consideration of these two institutions in establishment of the trust, if top proposals are of equal quality, faculty member proposals from Goshen and Bluffton will receive priority.
 A committee composed of representatives from Goshen College and Bluffton University are looking for creativity in research and presentations that will convey peace from a distinctive Anabaptist perspective and strengthen the peace witness of the Mennonite Churches.
 Lectureship guidelines and application information.